Understanding Brim Shapes in Felt Hats

 The Dirty Secret Behind Cheap Hats: Why Wool and Polyester Rule the Racks

 Cheap wool and polyester hats dominate store shelves, but their low prices hide a bigger story.
 From petroleum-based synthetics that shed microplastics into waterways to “100% wool” labels that mask blends with inferior fibers, today’s mass-market hats are built for speed, not longevity.
-Behind the glossy branding lies a cycle of planned obsolescence, hidden labor conditions, and materials chosen for cost over quality.

 From Wetlands to Westerns: The Surprising Story of Nutria in Hats